Teksta versija

 Section 18.
 Control of the Use and Protection of Subterranean Depths

-(1) The use and protection of subterranean depths shall be controlled in accordance with the procedures specified in this Law and other laws and regulations regulating the use of subterranean depths by the issuer of the permit for the extraction of mineral resources or the issuer of the licence for the use of subterranean depths or the State Environmental Service.
+(1) The use (except for the prospection, exploration, and production of hydrocarbons) and protection of subterranean depths shall be controlled by the State Environmental Service in accordance with the procedures specified in this Law and other laws and regulations governing the use of subterranean depths.

 (2) Local government may, upon agreement with the State Environmental Service, implement measures for the protection of subterranean depths of local significance and for the control of the use thereof within the framework of this Law.